jmid/lcheck/README.md

     end

 Note that the above signature does not contain an explicit top element.
-Insted the signature LATTICE extends the above signature with such an element along with a small top-related testsuite.
+Instead the signature LATTICE extends the above signature with such an element along with a small top-related testsuite.